Dilzem (Diltiazem 60mg) Tablets

 What is angina?

 Narrowing of the arteries is also known as atherosclerosis and is caused by a build-up of plaque, which is fatty deposits, mainly cholesterol.
 Clogged arteries restrict blood flow to the heart, and the heart muscle becomes starved of oxygen.
 However, because the arteries are not blocked completely, it does not cause permanent damage to the heart.
 Angina pectoris is one of the first signs that your heart is not getting enough oxygen.
 The symptoms of angina include chest pain, tightness or heaviness across the chest, and a feeling of discomfort like indigestion.
 If this continues, the condition is known as chronic stable angina, and symptoms can be triggered by any form of exertion or emotional stress.
 This condition is a warning sign that you are at increased risk of a more serious heart problem such as heart attack.
 Coronary artery spasm is a sudden tightening of the muscles in the artery wall, which temporarily cuts off the blood supply to your heart.
 Coronary artery spasm causes angina symptoms but does not last long.
 Dilzem tablets 60mg relieve symptoms of chronic stable angina and angina caused by coronary artery spasm, and to prevent the condition from getting worse.
-APO-Diltiazem is not suitable for treating unstable or acute angina, which is when symptoms can develop when you are at rest, and they usually last for longer.
+Dilzem tablets are not suitable for treating unstable or acute angina, which is when symptoms can develop when you are at rest, and they usually last for longer.

 High blood pressure